-An insured purchases a health insurance policy after thorough understanding and comparisons.
+An insured purchases a personal health insurance policy after a thorough understanding and comparison.
 But the job does not end there.

 A health insurance policy is a good deal only if you get your claim settled hassle-free.
-But the insurance company alone is not responsible to get this done for you.
+But the insurance company alone is not responsible for getting this done for you.
 There are a couple of steps that you should follow, not after the occurrence of an emergency but when you have purchased the insurance policy.

-There are 2 ways the claims are settled in Health Insurance:
+There are 2 ways claims are settled in health insurance:

 How to be prepared for Cashless treatment:

 3- Keep a note of the point of contact:

 Make a note of 3 contact details in a row as below in your phone contact list once you purchase the policy.

 III) Relationship manager Health Insurance Co.